sybrew/the-seo-framework/readme.txt

 		* If the homepage is a page, and it's private or protected, the homepage Meta Title field on the SEO Settings page now reflects that.
 		* Our upgrader is fast.
 But, just in case, we increased the PHP execution-timeout to 300 seconds, instead of the normal 30~60 seconds.
 			* This may not yield effective on every site, depending on the PHP configuration.
+		* Redirects no longer occur when using the Customizer.
+			* WordPress already has a protection against this by bouncing you back; but, you can now preview the page.
 	* **Compatibility:**
 		* We took our hands off the WordPress Rewrite system.
 All plugin conflicts related to this are no longer our problem--albeit, it never was our fault.
 			* Now, we are able to finally implement Polylang's broken system for the sitemap.
 As such, all sitemaps now work with Polylang.